openstack-archive/senlin/doc/source/user/membership.rst

 are shown as "short ID"s by default.
 If you want to see the full IDs, you can specify the :option:`--full-id` option to indicate that::

-  $ openstack cluster member list --full-id c3 +------------...-+--------+-------+--------+-------------+-----------..-+
+  $ openstack cluster members list --full-id c3 +------------...-+--------+-------+--------+-------------+-----------..-+
   | id             | name   | index | status | physical_id | created_at   |
   +------------...-+--------+-------+--------+-------------+-----------..-+